 With GJW Direct the cruising range is United Kingdom inland waters which means inland waters of the United Kingdom where there are no tides but including broads and fens whether tidal or not.
 You may travel along enclosed inland tidal stretches for the purposes only of entering or leaving the non-tidal system.

-The GJW Direct All Inclusive Inland Policy for Narrowboats mirrors a home owner’s policy especially tailored for a boat which forms a place of residence.
-Contents can also be covered anywhere in the world.
+The GJW Direct Narrowboat and Barge Policy mirrors a home owner’s policy especially tailored for a boat which forms a place of residence.
+Contents can also be covered anywhere in the world on payment of the appropriate additional premium.

 What is the Boat Safety Scheme?